 How to Behave in a Finnish Sauna?

 In a Finnish sauna, you should not wear any clothes.
 The reason is simple.
 A bather would not wear anything in a shower either as every part of the body needs to be properly cleaned.
 Traditionally, a Finnish sauna is a place where your spirit and body get cleaned.
 Usually, in swimming halls they are making a public announcement to remind them regarding this too, to take shower without underwear and also when going to the sauna room.
-You may use your personal seat covering like a small clean towel.
+You may use your seat covering like a small clean towel.
 Usually, in hotels and spas, disposable seat coverings are provided.
 After a sauna, you must take a shower again.

 In a Finnish sauna, it is recommended to be nude.